Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big River Lake

 Fisher Falls-Big Lake river

-Drew did such a wonderful job explaining how to use the provided spin fishing equipment and gave us helpful tips so that we would have more successful hookups.
-He told us the reds here hold in epic schools along the shoreline, making for relatively easy hookups with fish weighing in on the averaging of 4 or 6 lbs.
+Drew did an excellent job explaining how to use the provided spin-fishing equipment and offered helpful tips to increase our chances of successful hookups.
+He pointed out that the sockeye (“reds”) here often hold in epic schools along the shoreline, which makes for relatively easy catches.
+Most of the fish we hooked averaged 4–6 pounds, providing plenty of action and excitement for everyone on the water.

 Wolverine Creek